oddy-boop/Edusync-git/src/supabase/policies.md

 -- policy for each table to avoid performance warnings and simplify logic.
 -- ================================================================================================

--- Drop all old policies to ensure a clean slate
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow users to read their own role and admins to read all" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow admins to manage roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.teachers;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.teachers;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.students;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.students;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.app_settings;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.app_settings;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.behavior_incidents;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.behavior_incidents;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.assignments;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.school_announcements;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.school_announcements;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.school_fee_items;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.school_fee_items;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.fee_payments;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.fee_payments;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.academic_results;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.academic_results;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.attendance_records;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.attendance_records;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.student_arrears;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.student_arrears;
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.timetable_entries;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.timetable_entries;
-DROP POLICY IF EXISTS "Admins can manage user roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
-DROP POLICY IF EXISTS "Consolidated policy for teachers" ON public.teachers;
-DROP POLICY IF EXISTS "Consolidated policy for students" ON public.students;
-DROP POLICY IF EXISTS "Consolidated policy for app_settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Consolidated policy for behavior incidents" ON public.behavior_incidents;
-DROP POLICY IF EXISTS "Consolidated policy for assignments" ON public.assignments;
-DROP POLICY IF EXISTS "Consolidated policy for school_announcements" ON public.school_announcements;
-DROP POLICY IF EXISTS "Consolidated policy for school_fee_items" ON public.school_fee_items;
-DROP POLICY IF EXISTS "Consolidated policy for fee_payments" ON public.fee_payments;
-DROP POLICY IF EXISTS "Consolidated policy for academic_results" ON public.academic_results;
-DROP POLICY IF EXISTS "Consolidated policy for attendance_records" ON public.attendance_records;
-DROP POLICY IF EXISTS "Consolidated policy for student_arrears" ON public.student_arrears;
-DROP POLICY IF EXISTS "Consolidated policy for timetable_entries" ON public.timetable_entries;
-DROP POLICY IF EXISTS "Allow read access for authenticated users" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow admins to manage roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow admins to insert roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow admins to update roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Allow admins to delete roles" ON public.user_roles;

 -- Enable RLS for all tables
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.teachers ENABLE ROW LEVEL SECURITY;